Kerry meets Iran minister in Munich on nuclear talks

 Iran and the United States, Britain, France, Germany, Russia and China have set themselves a March deadline to reach a political agreement ahead of a final nuclear deal by June 30.
 The agreement would be on limiting Iran’s nuclear program in exchange for lifting sanctions.

-While progress has been made in narrowing differences on how many uranium enrichment centrifuges Iran will be allowed to operate under a long-term agreement, officials close to the talks say differences remain on lifting sanctions and the duration of any deal.
+While progress has been made in narrowing differences on how many uranium enrichment centrifuges Iran will be allowed to operate under a long-term agreement, officials close to the talks say hard-to-bridge differences remain, particularly on the timing of the lifting of sanctions and the duration of any deal.

-Reporting by Louis Charbonneau, Lesley Wroughton, Parisa Hafezi and Dan Williams; Writing by Louis Charbonneau in New York; Editing by Steve Orlofsky and Lisa Shumaker
+Reporting by Louis Charbonneau, Lesley Wroughton and Parisa Hafezi; Writing by Louis Charbonneau in New York; Editing by Steve Orlofsky